 Explore the rich history of Denison University through historic documents, photographs, objects, audio-visual materials, and more.
 The mission of the University Archives is to select, preserve and make accessible primary sources that document all facets of the institution.
 Authentic, reliable primary sources can be valuable to student and faculty research, and are part of the educational and cultural history of the United States.
 Just select one of the red tabs above to explore information about archival collections at Denison.

 Denison University was founded by the American Baptists in 1831.
 The archives holds the papers of first president, John Pratt, as well as subsequent past presidents.
 Selected faculty and alumni papers, plus biographical information on well-known alumni, are held.
 There is information on campus buildings, events of importance to Denison, academics, student organizations and publications, athletics, and other subjects related to the university's unique history.

 Primary sources include many formats: photographs, postcards, audio-visual materials, maps, correspondence and other documents, even objects.
 Study of these add to our knowledge of the past.
-Primary sources are created at the time of an event, or may be produced later by participants in that event.
-For example, a photograph documents a moment in time, while a taped oral history would be created some time afterwards.
+Primary sources are created by those experiencing or recording an event, or may be produced later by participants in that event.
+For example, a photograph documents a moment in time, while a taped oral history would be created at some point afterwards.